cryptomator/cryptomator.github.io/content/blog/2016-06-16-indepth-french-app-store.de.md

 tags: [cryptomator, in-depth, ios]
 aliases: ["/blog/2016/06/16/indepth-french-app-store_de.html"]
 discourseEmbedUrl: https://cryptomator.org/blog/2016/06/16/indepth-french-app-store_en.html

+summary: Cryptomator for iOS is now available in the French App Store after gaining French encryption approval.
+Beyond the U.S. ERN, apps using non-standard cryptography require approval from France's ANSSI, involving a mailed application in French.
+The process can take a few months, so be prepared for some translation work and waiting.
 ---
 Cyptomator for iOS has finally been approved by the French administration.
 You can download it now in the {{< extlink "https://itunes.apple.com/fr/app/cryptomator/id953086535" "French App Store" >}}.
 We'd like to share our experience on how to receive export compliance for the French iOS App Store.